NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerVRInteractions/README.md

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

-* Good discussion during the [AR-VR](../../BreakoutSessions/AR-VR.md) breakout session.
+* During the [AR-VR](../../BreakoutSessions/AR-VR.md) breakout session, discussed and document possible strategy for implementing [interactions](../../BreakoutSessions/AR-VR.md#interactions-design) in VR.

 # Illustrations